jenkinsci/packaging/installtests/README.md

 bash ./docker/build-sudo-images.sh
 ```

-These images include sudo + packages that are normally part of the OS distribution but may be missing in the base images.  (see the docker subfolder README).
+These images include sudo + java + packages that are normally part of the OS distribution but may be missing in the base images.  (see the docker subfolder README).

 Next, run the tests:
 bash ./run_tests.sh